 Brian holds a Bachelor's degree in Engineering and Management Systems from Columbia University.

-Mariel was a double engineering major at UC Berkeley and earned her Master’s at Stanford in Curriculum Studies and Teacher Education.
+Mariel earned two degrees in engineering at UC Berkeley and a Master’s at Stanford in Curriculum Studies and Teacher Education.

-Cam leads operations at Mural, from content, to research and strategy.
-Cam is a lifelong learner who is passionate about ensuring that all children receive a sufficient education for life in today's world.
+Cam aids in operations for Mural.
+He is a lifelong learner who is passionate about ensuring that all children receive a sufficient education for life in today's world.
 His Stanford thesis focused on why we have an inescapable ethical duty to meet the basic needs of all.
 Working on the assumption that education is one of those basic needs, we are ethically obligated to provide a proper education.
 Cam believes that broadband access is increasingly integral to today's digitizing educational system and therefore key to supporting today's learner.

 Cam has earned two degrees from Stanford University with a focus on the distributive justice branch of ethical philosophy.